superMDguy/grave-mapper/readme.md

 API key for Family Search API.
 You can get one [here](https://www.familysearch.org/developers/).

 ### fsEnvironment
 Which Family Search environment to use.
-It can *production*, *beta*, or *integration*.
+It can be either *production*, *beta*, or *integration*.

 ## Run it
-First, run `npm install`, and then `npm run fetchData` to download all the ancestor's data from family search.
+First, run `npm install`.
 Then, run `npm start` to start the web app, and go to a browser.
 It should automatically open the app in a new tab.
+If anything goes wrong, feel free to open an issue.